PhD

 Students in Progress

-Andrew’s PhD will explore how social media metrics can shape the formation of public opinion.
-His project, which begins in September 2019, will be funded by a 1+3 award from the ESRC Midlands Doctoral Training Partnership.
+Andrew’s PhD, funded by the Economic and Social Research Council, explores how social media metrics can shape the formation of public opinion.
 Andrew’s previous research has been published in New Media & Society.

 Students Who Completed